opendilab/DI-engine-docs/source/20_spec/config_spec.rst

 -  manager field shoudl generally not be included in the env field of main_config (shared_memory defaults to True when the manager field is not included)：

-   -  smac 环境例外，由于状态维度问题，smac 需要设置 shared_memory=Fasle。
+   -  smac environment is an exception，due to the state dimension problem，smac needs to set shared_memory=Fasle。

    -  In environments other than the smac environment， if an error is reported due to the state dimension problem，you can include manager field and set  shared memory=False。